British Rowing: Points system

+British Rowing operates a points system to allow race organisers to arrange races among rowers of a similar standard.
+Each individual rower can acquire Personal Ranking Index (PRI) separately for sculling and sweep rowing, and the crews in which they compete have a Crew Ranking Index (CRI) representing the combined total of each crew member's PRI.
+While coxswains acquire a coxing PRI (in addition to a sweep rowing PRI and/or sculling PRI), this is not included in a CRI.

+A PRI is based on the rower's performances in both head races and regattas, every time they race.
+The number of points allocated depends upon how well they do relative to others and how many crews race.
+Points reduce automatically over time, so will drop if a rower stops competing or reduces the number of races they enter.
+The maximum number of points available from one event is 145.

-British Rowing operates a points system to allow rowers to compete with those of a similar standard.
-Competitors gain points in both rowing and sculling by winning a qualifying race (a regatta race with more than 2 entries).
+The PRI points system was introduced in September 2015.
+Prior to this, competitors gained points in both rowing and sculling by winning a qualifying race (a regatta race with more than 2 entries).
 When first joining British Rowing, all members begin at zero points.
 Points are increased by members winning qualifying regattas.

-The current status levels are (high to low) Elite (ELI), Senior (SEN), Intermediate 1 (IM1), Intermediate 2 (IM2), Intermediate 3 (IM3), Novice (NV).
-Each crew members' points are added up and this determines the status of the crew.
-The crew is only allowed to race at this level or higher (e.g. an IM1 crew can only race at IM1, SEN or ELI).

-The table below indicates the maximum number of points that may be held by a crew at each status level.

-Anyone who has competed for the Senior, Lightweight or U23 international squads will be given 12 points (the maximum possible).
-Those representing GB at the World Rowing Junior Championships have their points topped up to 6.
+The status levels were (high to low) Elite (ELI), Senior (SEN), Intermediate 1 (IM1), Intermediate 2 (IM2), Intermediate 3 (IM3), Novice (NV).
+Each crew members' points were added up and this determined the status of the crew.
+The crew was only allowed to race at this level or higher (e.g. an IM1 crew can only race at IM1, SEN or ELI).
+Anyone who had competed for the GB Senior, Lightweight or U23 international squads was given 12 points (then the maximum possible) and those representing GB at the World Rowing Junior Championships had their points topped up to 6.
+The new points system allows race organisers to divide entries more flexibly, depending on the entries received.
+The table below indicates the maximum number of points that could be held by a crew at each status level under the pre-2015 system: